PotHix/pothix.github.com/content/post/stats-mar-2018.md

 * Shallow work is still 55% (better than 64% from February)
 * The Shallow work task (the most generic I have) is still the big black box.
-I'm trying to not split the tracking too much or it will be too much work to keep tracking but maybe it will be good to separate lunch time and other common things just to check the time slacking.
+I'm trying to not split the tracking too much or it will be too much work to manage it.
+Maybe it will be good to separate lunch time and other common things just to check the time slacking.